 Keep in mind that overhead for bulk food stores won’t be low.
 So, it may be a good idea to start with a limited number of basic items and expand your offerings as you grow.
 Use apps like Shopify and places like Facebook to help develop your initial go-to-market and digital strategies – and to determine when you’re ready to expand.

 Age and illness know no demographics or borders.
-Therefore, jobs in health care will always be needed.
+Therefore, jobs in health care will always be needed and are recession-proof businesses.
 You don’t need to have attended medical school to help those in need.

 Basing your business out of the home, you can visit your patients in the comfort of their residences and assist them where your qualification fits.
 Of course, a standard background check and specific licensing are needed for this role but can easily be sourced online.
 During times of pandemic, this will require special training, but it isn’t an unachievable task.